 The other two CPAs with a score that placed them in the second year are the Northwest Mesa and West Mesa CPAs.
-Due to their geographic proximity, staff recommends that the assessments for these two CPAs be conducted in the fall, when there are opportunities to overlap and share resources.
-For this reason, although the overall score placed East Gateway earlier in the prioritization, staff recommends that this CPA be third within the second year.
+Due to their geographic proximity and the fact that both of these CPAs scored higher than the East Gateway CPA, staff recommends that the assessments for these two CPAs be conducted in the spring, when there are opportunities to overlap and share resources.
+For these reasons, staff recommends that this CPA be third within the second year.